 I started my plan around the dining room table.
 We looked for a table that could take a beating and not be too precious.
 This table was found at Pier 1.
 I have never shopped there before- to be honest I was worried it would look cheap with such a good price tag, but it’s truly a beautiful table.
 The wood doesn’t have that rough feel- it’s smooth and a great color.
 This is the Stonewashed Natural.

 After choosing such pretty end chairs, we wanted our kids’ chairs to contrast but have the same vibe.
-These wooden white Bentwood chairs are lightweight so the kids can pull them out for themselves.
-I had to go on a hunt to find these in wood (metal wouldn’t tie into all the natural textures), but I succeeded.
-Amazon, of ALL freaking places!
+These wooden white Bentwood chairs are wood and lightweight so the kids can pull them out for themselves.
+Amazon, of ALL the places!
+You want to pick wood over metal to keep the authentic feel.

 Grounding the Space